Call 855-750-SOLD

 How is JAG different from a private divorce attorney?

 JAG (or your branch's equivalent legal assistance office) provides limited legal services to active-duty service members at no cost, including drafting Powers of Attorney, advising on SCRA matters, explaining military-specific implications of divorce, and basic legal counseling.
-JAG generally cannot represent a service member in court for the divorce litigation itself, which requires a private divorce attorney.
+JAG generally cannot represent a service member in court in divorce litigation; that requires a private divorce attorney.
 Most military divorces use both: JAG for the military-specific items, private counsel for the divorce itself.
 We are not your attorney; ask JAG or private counsel about the right division of work for your situation.

 How does deployment affect divorce proceedings and the home sale?

-Deployment can affect both the divorce itself and the home sale logistics.
+Deployment can affect both the divorce itself and the logistics of the home sale.
 SCRA can grant stays of certain civil proceedings if active-duty status materially affects the service member's ability to participate.
 Signature logistics typically require a Special POA drafted by JAG.
 Closing dates may need to flex around deployment windows.
 We coordinate the real estate side around whatever timeline your attorneys and the court have set; we are not authorized to advise on SCRA proceedings or stay-of-civil-action questions.

-What about military pension division?
+What about the military pension division?
 Does that affect the home sale?

 Military pensions are addressed under the Uniformed Services Former Spouses' Protection Act (USFSPA) and related provisions.
-This is generally a separate calculation from the home sale, but in some divorces the home is the primary marital asset and the pension and property divisions interact.
-Pension division is your divorce attorney's lane, not ours.
+This is generally a separate calculation from the home sale, but in some divorces, the home is the primary marital asset, and the pension and property divisions interact.
+The pension division is your divorce attorney's lane, not ours.
 We coordinate the home sale per whatever distribution structure your attorneys and the court document.

 How do BAH transitions work during a divorce home sale?